 In a nutshell

-Scratch and dent covers minor repairs to the exterior of your car… Like those mysterious little dings that happen in parking lots, and those annoying spots of tar that stick like superglue.
+Scratch and dent insurance covers minor repairs to the exterior of your car… Like those mysterious little dings that happen in parking lots, and those annoying spots of tar that stick like superglue.

 What's covered by the king

-In any 12-month period we’ll pay an unlimited number of claims, up to a limit of R3,000 per claim.
+In any 12-month period we'll pay an unlimited number of claims, to a limit of R3,000 per claim.
 An excess of R250 applies to each claim.

 Sticks and stones may chip your car… But we'll fix things… Without you having to drive too far.
 You're covered for the repair of minor chips (smaller than 1.5mm in diameter) on the bodywork of your car.

 A dent in your car needn't be a dent on the road to happy driving.
 We'll smooth things right out.
 You're covered for the repair of minor dents (smaller than 15cm in diameter) on the bodywork of your car.
 If any part of a body panel has been ripped or torn, this isn't covered.

 Accidents happen, and they leave marks… But they don't have to be marks for life.
 We'll wipe them away.
 You're covered for the repair of minor scratches (smaller than 15cm in length) on the bodywork of your car.
 If any part of a body panel has been ripped or torn, this isn't covered.

 Tar can be a sticky issue.
 But our experts will stick with it until it's all gone… They're clingy that way.
 You're covered for an unlimited number of tar removals.